 The small grants competition will be held within the framework of the Power Up!
-Project, which is supported by the program Promotion of Energy Efficiency and Implementation of the EU Energy Efficiency Directive in Ukraine funded by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the Government of the Federal Republic of Germany and co-financed by State Secretariat for Economic Affairs (SECO).
+Project, which is supported by the program Promotion of Energy Efficiency and Implementation of the EU Energy Efficiency Directive in Ukraine implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the Government of the Federal Republic of Germany and co-financed by the State Secretariat for Economic Affairs (SECO).

 The primary objective of the Power Up! project is to promote Ukraine recovery in line with energy best practices through implementing and sharing energy-efficient solutions for both government and business.

 Grants will be awarded to enable 10 shortlisted enterprises affected by the war in Sumy, Kharkiv, and Chernihiv regions to restore production capacity and reduce energy consumption.